Who is Fio Partners?

 Lauren is a passionate nonprofit professional with over ten years of experience in program management, operations, learning and development, and grants management.
 Her work has primarily focused in the education, youthwork, and national service sectors.
 Prior to transitioning to consulting, Lauren served as the Director of the Massachusetts Promise Fellowship, a 40-member AmeriCorps program based at Northeastern University where she led the organization's strategy and operations in addition to managing federal grant and fiscal systems.
 Lauren received her BA in Psychology and International Leadership Studies from Marietta College and her MEd in Instructional Design and e-Learning from Northeastern University.
 She is also a graduate of the Institute for Nonprofit Practice Core Certificate program and currently serves as a College Now mentor.

-Melissa Harris, Director of Network Services
+Melissa Harris, Director of Service Development

 Affiliated Consultants: